— Topics —

 Contents

-1. When your weight goes back to your base weight (A)
+1. When your weight goes back to your set-point weight (A)

-2. When your base weight itself increases (B)
+2. When your set-point weight itself increases (B)

 Please check out my blog below before reading this one.

-→ Base Weight; The Precondition Regarding the Rebound Effect
+→ A Set-Point Weight; The Precondition Regarding the Rebound Effect

 I would like to define this term first.
 There are two meanings of the expression "gaining weight" which we use daily.
 I think the confusion of these meanings causes a lot of misunderstandings.

-For example, “you'll gain weight if you eat a lot of calories” or “even with diets when you rebound, you might weigh even more than you did before you did the diet,” etc.
+For example, “you'll gain weight if you eat a lot of calories” or "despite dieting and eating less, you gain even more weight when you rebound,” etc.

 I realized this when I got really thin, but I think the confusion of these two meanings results in various misunderstandings and false information, and most people are dieting in the wrong way.

-1. When your weight goes back to your base weight (A)
+1. When your weight goes back to your set-point weight (A)

-The first one is “gaining weight” meaning to go back to your base weight based on the mechanism of maintaining your present condition.
+The first one is “gaining weight” meaning to go back to your set-point weight based on the mechanism of maintaining your present condition.

 Many of those who are overweight try to keep their weight low by reducing their daily caloric intake and/or doing some exercise, because they do not want to gain weight.

-I often meet women who say, “My body tends to get fat when I eat a lot” but it means that the body is repeating a “mini-diet” and a “mini-rebound” by the mechanism to preserve its current stasis.
+But, in my opinion, it means that the body is repeatedly going through a “mini-diet” and a “mini-rebound” by the mechanism to preserve its current stasis.

-▷Toru Watanabe, a Japanese actor, used to be heavy, but with a diet, he weighed around seventy kilograms (70kg) when he appeared on a television show.
+▷Toru Watanabe, a Japanese actor, used to be heavy, but with a diet, he weighed around 70kg when he appeared on a television show.

-However, when he got married at twenty-six, he couldn't maintain his diet anymore and ate a lot and he went back to one hundred and thirty kilograms (130kg).
+However, when he got married at twenty-six, he couldn't maintain his diet anymore and ate a lot and he went back to 130kg.
 (It is said that he made a new record for his weight change every time he dieted.)

-Again with the help of his wife’s home cooking, he succeeded in losing forty kilograms (40kg).
+Again with the help of his wife’s home cooking, he succeeded in losing 40kg.

 However, in the end, he repeated rebounding.
 It’s quite a famous story in Japan.